How To Get To Camiguin Island: From All Popular Destinations

 You can reach Camiguin by either flight or ferry

-By flight: there are only direct flights from Cebu.
-All flights from other destinations will change here
+✈️ There are only direct flights from Cebu – all flights will change here (book here)

-By ferry: Camiguin is accessible from Mindado in the south, or Cebu/Bohol in the north
+🚢 Camiguin is accessible by ferry from Mindanao in the south or Cebu/Bohol in the north

-If you’re taking a ferry from Cebu, you will have to stop in Bohol.
-Consider spending a couple of days here to break up the journey
+If you’re taking a ferry from Cebu, you will have to stop in Bohol – I’d recommend spending a couple of days here

 Where is Camiguin Island located?